 04 of 08

 Stitch this traditional Uzbek pattern and learn more about Central Asian Suzani embroidery.
-Here at The Spruce you'll find information on the history and methods used in this traditional form of embroidery, as well as a full-color pattern with tips for working the design.Continue to 5 of 8 below.
+Find information on the history and methods used in this traditional form of embroidery, as well as a full-color pattern with tips for working the design.Continue to 5 of 8 below.

 05 of 08